Looking for the best strategies on how to get rid of shin splints?

 The Toe Alphabet Stretch

-Trace the alphabets with your toes.
+Trace the alphabet with your toes.

 The Calf Stretch

 Fix Your Form

-Bad form can disrupt your kinetic chain, triggering biomechanical dysfunctions that may cause symptoms to recur even if your resume running slowly and gradually.
+Improper running form is often blamed for shin splints.
+Bad form can disrupt your kinetic chain, triggering biomechanical dysfunctions that may cause symptoms to recur even if you resume running slowly.

 Here are two measures to take: